Aguachica: The Republic

 By 1850 the first migrants arrived to Aguachica largely attracted by the plantations of coffee in neighboring Ocaña, Sovereign State of Santander and also introduced agricultural and farming practices for commerce in the region.
 During the 1920s, Petroleum deposits were found in the area triggering another wave of migrants mostly from the neighboring departments of Colombia; Antioquia, Caldas, Santander, North Santander and Boyaca.

 During the 1950s the construction of the highway and the Magdalena railroad turned Aguachica into a strategic area between the Andean region and Caribbean region.
 The 1960s were marked by the migration of people from the Department of Tolima mostly farmers interested in exploiting the land, developing large plantations of cotton, sorghum, rice, among other products.
 The economy grew, developing an economy based on agricultural products, commerce and services.

 Colombian armed conflict

 During the 1980s and early 1990s the region was influenced by the Colombian armed conflict producing the displacement of people from the countryside and from neighboring regions of the southern Department of Bolívar and the Department of Cesar into the municipality seat.
+In Aguachica, the first Popular Consultation in Colombia was held.
+In August 1995, the city’s residents voted to answer the question: "Do you reject violence and agree to make Aguachica a model municipality of peace?".
+Aguachica ranked among the 15 municipalities most affected by kidnapping in Colombia between 1970 and 2010.